 It’s not surprising that so many Cerakote artists choose to work with the Overthrow.
 It makes for a pretty badass blank canvas.
 One has but to see the posts from different artists to see the truth of that.
 The first image that caught my eye was posted by @blowndeadline, but many others have produced gorgeous work.
 Among them: @johnsoncustomsllc, @wepleadthe2nd, @averagedadarmory, @edubcustoms, @cerakote_hawaii, @hilandarms, @advanced_shooting_solutions, @rogue_gunn_works, @candbqualitycoatings, @cj_custom_firearms, and others I’ve no doubt missed.

 I know there will be some who bemoan this as impractical, unnecessary, or silly, or what have you.
 That’s all beside the point — I have practical guns.
 I don’t need another one.
 I want to build something that both looks different from the blasters around it and suits my not so latent inner history nerd.
-Granted, it looks more appropriate to social work in Xanthia than Zangaro, but let’s be honest.
+Granted, it looks more appropriate to social work in Xanthia (or Xanth) than Zangaro, but let’s be honest.
 The impractical/unnecessary label is at best arguable.
 Take a look at some of the reviews that are out there.
 They’re hardly scathing.
 Would I take an Overthrow-built rifle on duty in a patrol car, or off to war in some faraway land?
 Prob’ly not.
 That’s hardly the only measure of a good firearm, though.
 So, let the haters hate, I’m going to enjoy building and shooting this.
 And honesly, I’ll probably wind up giving it as a gift to one of my child army.

 Now take a minute to watch this.